It’s that time of year again: student teachers are graduating and looking for jobs, and supply teachers & LTOs are looking to find work for September.

 - Critical Thinking

 In the last couple of years many schools have included “critical thinking” into their SIPSA goals (School Improvement Plan).
-As a result, I have seen this question in several interviews.
-If you are unfamiliar with “critical thinking” in teaching and the work of Garfield Gini-Newman, have a look at this document from Learn Alberta.
+If you are unfamiliar with “critical thinking” in teaching you may wish to look at a few documents such as this summary of Garfield Gini-Newman’s work or this explanation of Peter Liljedahl’s Thinking Classroom framework (intended for Math but can be adapted for other subject areas).

 - SIPSA goals